Álvaro de Zúñiga y Pérez de Guzmán: Loss of Plasencia due to rebellion encouraged by the Catholic Monarchs

-With the death of his grandfather, Álvaro II de Zúñiga inherited, according to the will of July 21, 1486, five titles, lordships, and properties.
+With the death of his grandfather, Zúñiga inherited, according to the will of July 21, 1486, five titles, lordships, and properties.
 His uncle Diego de Zúñiga y Manrique de Lara, prior of San Marcos (of the Order of Santiago in León), Lord of Víllora, second son of Álvaro I de Zúñiga, claimed the inheritance and called himself duke of Béjar.
 His uncle Francisco de Zúñiga y Manrique de Lara, Lord of Mirabel, also disagreed with the inheritance.
 Queen Isabella saw this circumstance as an opportunity to diminish the Zúñiga estate, which she considered excessive, and encouraged some important personalities of Plasencia to disassociate themselves from obedience to the new duke of Plasencia, subjugating themselves to the royal crown and giving them license to take up arms against their lord.

-Álvaro II de Zúñiga went to Valladolide to try to solve the problem of his grandfather's succession with the Carvajals, Francisco de Carvajal, Lord of Torrejón, and his brother Gutierre (who during the past had been responsible for incidents).
+Zúñiga went to Valladolide to try to solve the problem of his grandfather's succession with the Carvajals, Francisco de Carvajal, Lord of Torrejón, and his brother Gutierre (who during the past had been responsible for incidents).
 With the support of allies, they promoted an uprising in Plasencia in mid-1488, claiming the liberation of the municipality, setting up a siege of the castle and calling on King Ferdinand II to hand it over to Zuñiga.
-The population also revolted and supported the siege. Álvaro de Zúñiga tried unsuccessfully to enlist the help of Queen Isabella and King Ferdinand encouraged the rebels in their fight against the duke and, aided by his army, had Plasencia handed over to the Catholic Monarchs.
+The population also revolted and supported the siege.
+Zúñiga tried unsuccessfully to enlist the help of Queen Isabella and King Ferdinand encouraged the rebels in their fight against the duke and, aided by his army, had Plasencia handed over to the Catholic Monarchs.
 Ferdinand II entered the city on October 20, 1488, and took the oath in the Old Cathedral of Plasencia, incorporating the city into the crown of Castile and freeing it from the fief of the Zúñiga.
 As present in Ferdinand II's oath upon taking the city, he promises to defend the municipality and residents of Plasencia in their forals, privileges, mercies, liberties, franchises, ordinances, uses, and customs, as Count Pedro de Zúñiga and his son Álvaro had done.
-The change of lordship to the Crown was therefore not due to injustices committed by their dukes but to the will of the Catholic Monarchs, who acted in disregard of the pacts established by them with Álvaro's grandfather, the 1st Duke of Plasencia, in 1476 and 1480.
+The change of lordship to the Crown was therefore not due to injustices committed by their dukes but to the will of the Catholic Monarchs, who acted in disregard of the pacts established by them with his grandfather, the 1st Duke of Plasencia, in 1476 and 1480.
 The city and valleys of Plasencia had been granted to the 1st Count of Plasencia, Pedro de Estúñiga, in 1441 by the King of Castile and Leon John II.
 Years later, on February 23, 1495, the city of Plasencia petitioned the Catholic Monarchs to confirm the franchises, liberties, and exemptions that the townspeople had when they had the dukes of Álvaro and his grandson as their lord.